 The Parish Precept is the sum collected by South Gloucestershire Council via Council Tax, and paid to the Parish Council to enable it to carry out its functions.
 The precept is paid to the Parish Council in two instalments on 30 April and 30 September each year.
 Downend & Bromley Heath Parish Council calculate its budget requirements and apply for this funding annually by the end of January.

 Downend & Bromley Heath Parish Council prides itself on delivering low taxes but with exceptional value.
-As stated above, over the last few years, we have continued providing excellent services without the need for an increase in the Precept.

 How do we spend the Precept?

 D&BHPC funds and maintains many services in the local area, including:

 - Open Spaces and Play Areas: we are maintaining and developing many of the open spaces and playgrounds around the Parish so they are safe, clean and available 365 days a year.

 - Grass Cutting: we maintain the verges and other grass areas to ensure our outside spaces are clean and well presented.

 - Downend & Bromley Heath in Bloom: we provide funding for creating attractive flower displays around the Parish, helping to revitalise the High Street and surrounding areas.